chris-mac/ansible-role-jenkins/README.md

     jenkins_plugins: []

 Jenkins plugins to be installed automatically during provisioning.
+Work is ongoing to enable pinning plugins to a fixed version.

     jenkins_plugin_updates_expiration: 86400